GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/E_pluribus_unum_Opera/PLUR1BUS_S01E07_MythNotes.md

 Boy, the inception of this wikipedia page to the show is wild.
 Especially from Minute 22 (Kepler-22 B) of Episode One and Helen's post-doctorate disseration to Carol about Finnegans Wake / James Joyce.
 The Woke / Wake, USA metaphors.
 Finn's Hotel housing all the dreams.

-OPERA_A The Dreamer's hotel is in very bad shape these days. https://www.youtube.com/watch?v=hJOiQo2ulyw
+OPERA_A The Dreamer's hotel is in very bad shape these days. https://www.youtube.com/watch?v=hJOiQo2ulyw (Wake uou up from R.E.M. end of the world warning alarm bess, Carol singing Rapid Eye Movement sleeping Finnegans)